Welcome to today's edition of the Rush 24-7 podcast.

 Now, if you read about this guy on the left, he's written about with great praise and courage.

-But the fact of the matter is he is a committed leftist from a deeply liberal Democrat, radical leftist family in Georgia.
+But the fact of the matter is, he is a committed leftist from a deeply liberal Democrat, radical leftist family in Georgia.

 And he went there to shut Trump up.

-Some people want to say that when protesters show up at Trump's event that Trump's encouraging his supporters to be violent against them, remember what's happening here.
+And the idea that Trump is encouraging this, if some people want to say that when protesters show up at Trump's event, that Trump's encouraging his supporters to be violent against them, remember what's happening here.

-Look, I have no defense that's not the point here.
+Look, I have no defense.

 This wouldn't be happening if these people were not infiltrating and getting into Trump events.